codeandclay/super8blog/_posts/2016-01-12-news-from-the-kodakery.markdown

 image:
 ---

-Some interesting information gleamed from Kodak's inhouse podcast, the [Kodakery](http://www.kodak.com/ek/US/en/corp/Podcasts/Kodakery/default.htm?CID=go&idhbx=kodakery).
+Some interesting information gleamed from Kodak's in-house podcast, the [Kodakery](http://www.kodak.com/ek/US/en/corp/Podcasts/Kodakery/default.htm?CID=go&idhbx=kodakery).

-The company has yet to name the forthcoming camera.
-The metal bodied prototype was named "The Octagon", and it is possible that they might go with that.
+The company has yet to name the forthcoming Super 8 camera.
+The metal bodied prototype was dubbed "The Octagon", and it is possible that they might go with that.

 Also, there are plans for not just one camera but two!
 The "Octagon" is to be launched as a premium product whilst the rounded corner camera, already seen in Kodak's promotional material, will be launched as a lower priced model.